oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-native-apps.md

 # Introduction

-This document extends the OAuth 2.0 Authorization Framework {{RFC6749}} with a new endpoint, `authorization_challenge_endpoint`, to support first-party native applications that want to control the process of obtaining authorization from the user using a native experience.
+This document extends the OAuth 2.0 Authorization Framework {{RFC6749}} with a new endpoint, `authorization_challenge_endpoint`, to support first-party applications that want to control the process of obtaining authorization from the user using a native experience.